AlexeyGorovoy/zeithalt/timeline/index.md

 `⌛ Event`

-[Protectores Silva](../refs/protectores_silva.md) passes their tack turn with the following message to other factions:
+[Protectores Silva](../refs/protectores_silva.md) passes their attack turn with the following message to other factions:

 > *PS is happy we see no reason to attack another faction.
 We're busy with our restorative efforts on Zeithalt and hope all other factions will help us in our important work.*